nibekasov/recSysSA/README.md

 Data preprocessing: To begin the work, data pre-processing was performed.
 This step included:

-* Running the data preprocessing script (point pai process).
+* Running the data preprocessing script (process.py).
-* Splitting the data into training and test samples using the split script (split point pai).
+* Splitting the data into training and test samples using the split script (split.py).
 * Model training

 The following steps were carried out to build the recommendation models: